KoAung02/COMP3314-Group-28/README.md

 5. ucimlrepo (for downloading the dataset from the UCL Repository)

-6. scipy (to calculate the generalized Eigenvalue Proximal Support Vector Machine (GEPSVM))
+6. scipy (to calculate the generalized eigenvalue problem (GEP) in GEPSVM)

 ### Installation